franperezlopez/mlcourse/README.md

 * Conda installation: [Install Anaconda](http://docs.anaconda.com/anaconda/install/) for your OS

-* After installing Conda, you need to execute following commands from the folder where the repository is located:
+* After installing Conda, you need to execute following commands from the folder where the repository is located, in order to create a new python environment with all packages needed to run the notebooks:
 ```sh
 conda update -n base -c defaults conda
 conda env create --name mlcourse -f environment.yml